Matthias-Fauconneau/combustion/README.md

-Reaction rates and transport properties
+Produces a program to compute reaction rates and transport properties of a combustion model (Cantera YAML format).
+The program AST can be translated to Cranelift IR, SPIRV (Vulkan Compute) or CUDA.